RemiGSC/ResFinder_FG_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;> upset_water.jpeg

 To retrieve statistics such as number of unigene hits, specific unigene hits regarding database used and antibiotic families, we used **stats_extract_dataframe_upset.py**
-Retrieved statistics were then written in the data.csv tables.
+Retrieved statistics were then written in the stats.csv tables.

 ## Specific unigene hits gene names
 First, specific unigene hits were retrieved using : **exclusive_genes.py**